tsturtz/taylorsturtz-dot-com-v2/src/pages/async-await/index.md

   }
 ```

-## Axios example *(HTTP request library)*
+## Axios example

-A simple example but this time instead of the `asyncFunc` we used above, we are using an actual HTTP request.
+A simple example but this time instead of the `asyncFunc` we used above, we are using an actual HTTP request using the axios library.
 Here we're using `.post()` but the concept is the same with any method.

 `.then()` and `.catch()`:
 ```javascript